 - Bezel setting - as the second most popular setting, it is often more practical as it won’t get caught on clothing like some of the other ring settings.
 The stone is either partially or fully protected from potential damage and is one of the most secure too, with the stone held in place by a custom made metal frame or rim.

-- Tension setting - created by the jeweller using a laser to find the exact dimensions of the stone or stones, who then cuts little grooves into each side of the stone/s, with a metal band physically pushed into each side which sets the stone firmly in place.
+- Tension setting - created by the jeweller using a laser to find the exact dimensions of the stone or stones.
+They then cut little grooves into each side of each stone, A metal band is then physically pushed into each side of the stone which sets it firmly in place.

 - Pave setting - the centre stone still takes centre stage, but there are multiple stones on either side all set very closely together to create a carpet-like effect.